Tianjian94/tgao0055_9103_tut1./README.md

 ```

 5. Key Press Function:
-Use if/else statement to Toggle the animation
+Use if/else statement to Toggle the animation, when the spacebar is pressed, it stops the loop, else, it resumes the loop.
 ```
 function keyPressed() {
     if (keyCode == 32) {